Can You Self-drive in Masai Mara and Serengeti?

-The main road running from Naabi Hill gate to Seronera, the center of action, and from Seronera radiating to the East and West, is notorious among tour guides in Tanzania for its rough driving conditions.
+The main road running from Naabi Hill gate to Seronera, the center of the action, and from Seronera radiating to the East and West, is notorious among tour guides in Tanzania for its rough driving conditions.
 It’s a challenging road, with a rocky surface and washboard ribbons.
-Drivers are advice to drive at least at limited speed which is 25 km/h, or else you’ll lose control instantly, with a single vehicle rollover as a result.
+Drivers are advised to drive at least at a limited speed which is 25 km/h, or else you’ll lose control instantly, with a single-vehicle rollover as a result.

 The driving times to Serengeti National Park are as follows;